How to become a hgv driver

 - some GCSEs, usually including English and maths, or equivalent, for an intermediate apprenticeship

-If you're already working for a transport operator, for example as a clerk, your employer may be willing to put you through training to get your large goods vehicle licence.
+If you're already working for a transport operator, your employer might support you to get your HGV driving licence.

 You'll need to get a professional driving qualification called the Driver Certificate of Professional Competence (CPC).

 Lots of organisations offer this course.
 You can find training to become a HGV driver or search for training providers through the National Vocational Driving Instructor Register (NVDIR).

 You might find it useful to compare several providers before signing up to one.

 The course will cover driving skills, basic mechanics and how to load items.
 At the end of your course you'll need to pass 4 parts of the CPC test which includes: